 The Scorpius-Centaurus stars share a common motion through space.
 They were probably all born from a single vast cloud of gas and dust.
 In other words, these stars are much like a family – loosely bound – sharing a common history.

-Bottom line: One of the most prominent features in the constellation Scorpius is a trio of stars near Antares on the sky’s dome.
-These three stars – Graffias, Dschubba and Pi Scorpii – are known as the Crown of the Scorpion.
+Bottom line: How to find the three stars – Graffias, Dschubba and Pi Scorpii – known as the Crown of the Scorpion.